Wealth Management vs Private Banking

-How is private banking different from wealth management?
-Do you have to choose between these, or can you utilize the strengths of both at the same time?
-And if you do choose to use a wealth manager, how do you choose the best one?
-If you have over $10 million in liquid assets, then we strongly recommend reading our guide on how to find the right financial for managing your wealth.
+If you have over $10 million in liquid assets, then we strongly recommend reading our guide on how to find the best financial advisor for managing your wealth.

-We’ll begin with the ‘nutshell’ explanation of private banking versus wealth management, and if you need more detail you can continue reading beyond.
-Of course, at any time, you can reach out to Pillar Wealth Management to start a conversation about your financial needs.
+We’ll begin with the ‘nutshell’ explanation.
+If you need more detail you can continue reading beyond.
+And you can reach out to Pillar Wealth Management to start a conversation with a high net worth wealth manager that exclusively serves clients who have between $5 million and $500 million in liquid net assets.

 The simple explanation is this: